aleti-pavan/nginx-keycloak-docker/README.md

 1. git clone https://github.com/aleti-pavan/nginx-keycloak-docker.git

 2. cd nginx-keycloak-docker

-3. Update nginx.conf in the directory. replace __testserver.westus.cloudapp.azure.com__ with your servername/domain name for which you have created certs for.
+3. Update nginx.conf in the current directory. replace `myserver123.ukwest.cloudapp.azure.com` with your servername/domain name for which you have created certs for.

 4. docker network create proxy